MathsJam/mathsjam-site/gathering/uk/archive/2018/index.md

 #### Katie Steckles : The Unwanted Solid

 You may have heard of Archimedean solids - a category of thirteen 3D shapes with particular properties.
 But did you know that there's actually a fourteenth Archimedean solid?
-I will argue the case for allowing the Pseudorhombicuboctahedron to join the club.
+Katie argues the case for allowing the Pseudorhombicuboctahedron to join the club.

 - [Katie's YouTube video](https://www.youtube.com/watch?v=wN9f-k9oRts)

 #### Martin Chlond : The Travelling Salesman Problem: A couple of whimsical applications

-A couple of quirky uses of TSP algorithms
+A couple of quirky uses of TSP algorithms - including ways to make art!

 - [Martin's slides (PPTX)]({{site.url}}/assets/talks/2018/MartinChlond-TheTravellingSalesmanProblem.pptx)
 - [Martin's slides (PDF)]({{site.url}}/assets/talks/2018/MartinChlond-TheTravellingSalesmanProblem.pdf)